louiecasula/louiecasula/README.md

 - I’m currently working on [Lingosphere](https://github.com/louiecasula/lingosphereSpring), a multilingual word-of-the-day web application.

-- At the moment I'm learning Flask.
+- At the moment I'm learning about Flask, React, and dynamic programming.

 - I recently finished ZipCodeWilmington's Java Software Development Program and I'm open for work!